We're currently reviewing all the applications for 2020. Stay tuned! Voting for the community grant shortlist will now open in two weeks.

 We may also use your personal information for any purpose:

 Sunsuper will generally collect your personal information as much as possible directly from you.
-For example, we collect information about you through your Membership application form, Benefit payment request form and through various other forms.
+For example, we collect information about you through your Membership application form, Benefit payment request form and through various other forms, and when you call us, the call is recorded unless you ask us not to.

 On occasion, we may collect your personal information from publicly available sources of information and from third parties.
 Examples of third parties we may collect your personal information from include:

-We only collect ‘sensitive information’ if you have consented to the collection of the information and the information is reasonably necessary for one or more of our functions or activities or if the collection of sensitive information is authorised or required by a court/tribunal order or an Australian law, including the relevant Australian Laws set out in Appendix A.
+We generally only collect ‘sensitive information’ if the information is reasonably necessary for one or more of our functions or activities or if the collection of sensitive information is authorised or required by a court/tribunal order or an Australian law, including the relevant Australian Laws set out in Appendix A.

 As set out in sections 4 and 5 above, there are a range of people and organisations we disclose your personal information to and collect your personal information from.
 The particular party we may disclose your personal information to will depend on the dealings you have with Sunsuper.
 Some examples of the parties to whom we may disclose your personal information include: